-The 20 best placed Athletes qualify for the first round (A) of the Third and Final Competition.
+50% or the 20 best placed Athletes (to be specified in the schedule) after the second qualifying Competition qualify for the first round (A) of the Third and Final Competition.
 Athletes on the same penalties for the twentieth position will all be eligible to start in the Round A of the Final.